David Bull (politician)

-David Richard Bull (born 9 May 1969) is an English television presenter, author and politician who has served as Deputy Leader of Reform UK since 2021.
-He was a Member of the European Parliament (MEP) for North West England from 2019 to 2020.
+David Richard Bull (born 9 May 1969) is an English television presenter, politician, and former medical doctor who is currently Chairman of Reform UK.
+He also formerly served as Reform UK's Deputy Leader from 2021 to 2023 and as Co-Deputy Leader, alongside Ben Habib, from 2023 to 2024.
+He was previously a Member of the European Parliament (MEP) for North West England from 2019 to 2020.

 Bull studied at St Mary's Hospital Medical School at Imperial College London and worked as a pre-registration and then senior house officer at St Mary's Hospital, Ealing Hospital and Whittington Hospital.
-He began a career in broadcasting in 1995 and appeared on The Jeremy Vine Show, Watchdog, The Alan Titchmarsh Show, Newsround, Most Haunted Live!, Richard & Judy, Tomorrow's World, This Morning and The Wright Stuff.
+He began a career in broadcasting in 1995 and has presented or appeared as a commentator on numerous shows.
 As well as appearing on British television, he has presented Sugar Dome and appeared on The Rachael Ray Show in the US.

-In 2006, Bull was nominated as the Conservative candidate for Brighton Pavilion in the following general election.
-He stood down in 2009 to head up a Conservative policy review on sexual health and was replaced by Charlotte Vere.
-He joined the Brexit Party, later Reform UK, in 2019 and was elected as one of their MEPs for North West England at that year's European Parliament election.
+In 2006, Bull was selected as the Conservative candidate for Brighton Pavilion for the following general election.
+He stood down in 2009 to head up a Conservative policy review on sexual health, and was replaced by Charlotte Vere.
+He joined the Brexit Party, later Reform UK, in 2019, and was elected as one of their MEPs for North West England at that year's European Parliament election.
 He stood down upon the United Kingdom's withdrawal from the EU in January 2020.
 He became Deputy Leader of Reform UK in March 2021.

-Early life

-David Bull was born in Farnborough, Kent, to Richard and Pauline Bull, and moved to Framlingham, Suffolk, at the age of four with his siblings Anthony and Katie.
-He attended Fairfield Preparatory School, Ipswich Preparatory School and Framlingham College.
-He studied at St Mary's Hospital Medical School at Imperial College London, graduating with a Bachelor of Medicine degree, a Bachelor of Surgery degree (MBBS) and a Bachelor of Science honours degree (BSc) in 1993.

-Medical career

-Bull was a pre-registration house officer at St Mary's Hospital in Paddington and worked for the NHS in the fields of emergency medicine at Ealing Hospital NHS Trust, and general medicine and emergency medicine at Whittington Hospital in London.
-He continued to work as a junior doctor in general medicine, surgery and accident and emergency.

-Bull had his licence to practise restored in March 2020 in response to the COVID-19 pandemic in the United Kingdom (his license to practice had previously ceased in 2009 and 2017).
+In 2022, he became a presenter on TalkTV.
+At the 2024 general election he stood in West Suffolk and came third with 20.8% of the vote.
+Shortly after the election, he was replaced as deputy leader by Richard Tice.

+On 10 June 2025, he was appointed Chairman of Reform UK.